triss90/triss.dev/blog/_posts/2019-06-07-maintaining-aspect-ratio.md

 You know how adding `padding-top: 50%` does not actually add 50% of the original height of the element as padding?
 Rather it adds 50% of the width of the parent element!

-With this in mind we can quickly force e`lements to maintain their aspect ratio when being resized:
+With this in mind we can quickly force elements to maintain their aspect ratio when being resized:

 ``` css
 .element {